-The chart control can plot over 20 chart types ranging from line charts to specialized financial charts.
-Its rich feature set includes functionalities like data binding, multiple axes, trackball, tooltip, and zooming.
+The chart control can plot more than 25 chart types, ranging from line charts to specialized financial charts.
+Its rich feature set includes functionalities like data binding, multiple axes, legends, animations, data labels, annotations, trackballs, tooltips, and zooming.

-Chart includes functionality for plotting more than 25 chart types.
-Each chart type is easily configurable, with built-in support for creating stunning visual effects.
+The chart control includes functionality for plotting more than 25 chart types.
+Each chart type is easily configured with built-in support for creating stunning visual effects:

 Areatype charts for representing time-dependent data, showing trends in data at equal intervals.

 Bartype charts for comparing the frequency, count, total, or average of data in different categories.
 They are ideal for showing variations in the value of an item over time.

 Hilotype charts for stock analysis.